adventure in the Andes mountains.

 6 weeks in amazing Peru!
 You will enjoy Spanish classes at the 300 and 400 level while experiencing the many wonderful things Peru has to offer, from the world class cuisine, to a modern city, Lima, on the gorgeous coast of the Pacific Ocean, to sand boarding and dune buggy rides on the dessert coast, and adventures in the Andes Mountains.
 There you will marvel at Machu Picchu, and see amazing views, towns, and people in the Andes Mountains, explore Cuzco, the ancient capital of the Incas, and do a community service project in an elementary school near Cuzco.
 Immerse yourself by living there with Peruvian families.

 Students will attend classes during June in Lima, Peru.
-All classes will be taught by NC State faculty members Kay Villa-Garcia and Leonardo Villa-Garcia.
+All classes will be taught by NC State faculty member, Leonardo Villa-Garcia.
 You are required to have a minimum of FLS 202 by the end of the spring semester immediately prior to the summer program.
 The courses are valid for minors and majors in Spanish.
 Below are brief course descriptions and further information for Spanish majors:

 FL 395 - Culture and Society of Modern Peru